What to do if…

 Important note

-This guide is general information, not professional IT, legal, or security advice.
-If your device is managed by an employer or school, their policies and tools can change what you should remove and how recovery works.
+This guide is general information, not professional IT, legal, financial, security, medical, therapeutic, or other professional advice.
+If your device is managed by an employer or school, their rules and tools may change what you should remove and how recovery works.

 Additional Resources